wp-plugins/wpbugtracktor/readme.txt

 == Changelog ==

+= 0.9.5 =
+* Fixed:  Creating a new page for the main page button works now

 = 0.9.4 =
 * Fixed: Fatal error was fixed that caused new installs to not work due to the plugin's name not matching the folder names inside the source files